Articles 4, 5, 6, and 7 of the United States Constitution

 Lesson 5: The Three Branches of Government: Articles 1, 2, and 3

-Lesson 6: How a Bill Becomes a Law and Project
+Lesson 6: How a Bill Becomes a Law

-Lesson 9: The Bill of Rights Unit (and a LIttle About Amendments 11-27)
+Lesson 9: The Bill of Rights Unit (and a Little About Amendments 11-27)

 Extras (from the Unit: Every Four Years… The Presidential Election)

-Lesson 10: What Are Your Political Viewpoints?
+Lesson 10: What Are Your Political Viewpoints? (not included in Our Living Constitution)

-Lesson 11: Major and Minor Political Parties
+Lesson 11: Major and Minor Political Parties (not included in Our Living Constitution)

-Lesson 12: A Brief History of Who Can Vote
+Lesson 12: A Brief History of Who Can Vote in the United States (not included in Our Living Constitution)

 Beyond Lessons: Summative Assessments

-The Constitution is a Living Document Project
+The Consitution is a Living Document (not included in Our Living Constitution)

 What's Included

-Articles 4, 5, 6, and 7 includes the following:
+The lesson, Articles 4, 5, 6, and 7, includes the following:

 --the original text of these articles as well as an annotated version.